ShoYamanishi/SDFont/README.md

 ## General

 * [Freetype](https://freetype.org) : used to access the true type fonts, to draw glyphs, and to obtain the font metrics.
-* [LibGD](https://libgd.github.io) : used to handle raster graphics for the signed distance font glyphs.
 * [LibPNG](http://www.libpng.org/pub/png/libpng.html) : used to read & write PNG files.

 * [OpenGL](https://www.opengl.org) : used to render the fonts on the screen.